Full Access Administration – Is it a threat in your Domino Environment?

 - make unauthorized database ACL changes?

-While Lotus Domino does allow you to log every time someone invokes the Full Access Administration privilege, what the basic logging mechanism does not provide is a full audit trail of the specific actions that were invoked while the Full Access Administration privilege was activated.
+While HCL Domino does allow you to log every time someone invokes the Full Access Administration privilege, what the basic logging mechanism does not provide is a full audit trail of the specific actions that were invoked while the Full Access Administration privilege was activated.

 Extracomm’s SecurTrac product fills this void and provides detailed audit trail logging of what exactly the Domino Administrator did while the Full Access Administration privilege was being used.